gdavidbutler/pthreadChannel/README.md

 works well when coded in machine or assembler language (jump instructions).
 If a message store is needed (queue, stack, etc.), it is implemented as another CSP.

-Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and supporting recursion, have a higher context switch overhead.
+Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and supporting recursion, have a higher context switch cost.
 But native support in modern processors (call/return instructions) makes it acceptable.
 A message store is still implemented as a CSP.